 Beyond CAMI

 In addition to working within our circle, we are committed to bringing the work we do to a larger community of adult education teachers.
 Towards that end, we share our math problems, discussion notes, problem solving approaches, and articles that come out of our meetings.
-We invite online participation from teachers through our Twitter feed, Facebook page and through comments on this site.

 Our Roots